edi3/edi3.github.io/pages/tools-and-methods.md

 ---
 # Tools and Methods

-UN/CEFACT semantic models such as the [Core Component Library](https://www.unece.org/cefact/codesfortrade/unccl/ccl_index.html) are essentially the semantic dictionary that is used to create standard EDIFACT documents and XML schema.
-Web platform APIs will have a different granularity than traditional EDIFACT documents but can nevertheless be built upon the same semantic dictionary (which is published as a CSV file).
+UN/CEFACT standards such as the [Core Component Library](https://www.unece.org/cefact/codesfortrade/unccl/ccl_index.html) and various code lists are used to create the standard EDIFACT documents and XML schema that have been successfully used to support interoperable systems in the international supply chain for decades.
+The proliferation of the use of JSON (JavaScript Object Notation) APIs (Application Programming Interfaces) offers an opportunity to API implemeters with some semantics standards that will support interoperability between API implementations in the supply chain.
+APIs will have a different shape (generally more fine grained) than traditional EDIFACT documents and XML messages but can nevertheless be built upon the same semantic dictionary.

-This suite of specifications defines a repeatable methodology to import UN/CEFACT semantics, model web API resources, then generate and publish consistent reference APIs and JSON-LD definitions.
+This suite of specifications defines a repeatable methodology to publish UN/CEFACT data models and code lists as JSON-LD vocabularies so that the rich supply chain semantics from UN are available for use by web developers.
+In additon, we provide guidance and a UML profile to help API designers leverage the standard vocabulary in the design of their API specifications.
 This will allow business subject matter experts and/or information modellers to quickly and consistently generate high quality API specifications that leverage existing semantic libraries.

 We hope that the value of these specifications will not be limited to UN/CEFACT project teams.
 The specifications should be re-usable by any design team that needs to develop REST API specifications that leverage some existing library of definitions.